awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/bedrock-agent/README.md

 <!--custom.instructions.start-->
 <!--custom.instructions.end-->

-#### Hello Amazon Bedrock
+#### Hello Agents for Amazon Bedrock

-This example shows you how to get started using Amazon Bedrock.
+This example shows you how to get started using Agents for Amazon Bedrock.

 ```bash
 node ./hello.js